Chasyxx/renderbot/README.md

 ### Configuration
 1. Rename `config.json.template` to `config.json`.
 2. Edit `config.json` and `src/config.ts` as needed.
 See configuration options below.
-3. Sync commands to Discord: `pushd target && node target/deployCommands.mjs && popd`
+3. Sync commands to Discord: `npm run cmd`

 ### Configuration options
 These options **do not affect the CLI.** They only affect how the bot functionaly operates.